UBC-iGEM/internal-wiki-2023-24/src/dry-lab/hardware/microfluidics/index.md

 # Microfluidics

 ## Overview
 Microfluidics is a technology that involves the precise manipulation of fluids at the microscale, often within channels of tens to hundreds of micrometers in size.
-This technology is particularly significant in biomedical research and diagnostics due to its ability to handle small volumes of fluids with high precision and control, leading to reduced reagent use and faster analysis times [^1].
+This technology is particularly significant in biomedical research and diagnostics due to its ability to handle small volumes of fluids with high precision and control, leading to reduced reagent use and faster analysis times [@origins_microfluidics].

 In our DNA synthesis project, microfluidics can revolutionize the process by enabling the rapid and efficient assembly of DNA sequences by facilitating the precise delivery and mixing of nucleotides in controlled conditions.
-This allows for the synthesis of long strands of DNA with high accuracy in a platform that can support high-throughput synthesis through parallel production of multiple DNA sequences [^2].
+This allows for the synthesis of long strands of DNA with high accuracy in a platform that can support high-throughput synthesis through parallel production of multiple DNA sequences [@outlook_microfludics].

 ## Context and Scope